Amani5576/Nebula_Intensity/README.md

 <img src="./img/TupleS2.jpeg">

+The file can be run by running python ./DataAnalysis.py on any terminal emulator on a computer with Python 3 installed

 ## showSection.py file (by Amani5576)

-This file shows the initial image matrix of Hydrogen Alpha, Oxygen 3 and Silicon 2 data.
+This file shows the initial ImageHDU matrix of each Fit file before any filtration occurs **NOTE**: This can only be called after running through the DataAnalysis.py

+* For Hydrogen Alpha matrix:

+    show(fitFiles[0])
+or
+    show("HA.fits")

+* For Oxygen III matrix:

+    show(fitFiles[1])
+or
+    show("OIII.fits")

+* For Silicon 2 matrix:

+    show(fitFiles[2])
+or
+    show("SII.fits")

+*Its case sensitive*

 This is due to the fact that each numbered value in the matrices is a quanitity of the number of photons captured by the Telescope.
 Each element is a pixel containing a specified number of photons.

-NOTE: Run seperately **AFTER** running through Data Analysis

-In the command line, input:

-    show(x)

-where `x` is the name of the fits file (with extension **.fit**) in quotation.

 Very useful for comparison between plots that are made with *spectra.py* file @rofhima13.

 ## spectra.py file (by rofhima13)